GrinonBarrett/Taksidos/Placeholder Creature.md

 **Spectral Burst**: The arbreberakhor can cast wyrdings, but only knows the Spectral Busrt spell.

 **Innate Light**: *The arbreberakhor emits light like a torch, but cannot see the light it produces itself*.

+**Brilliant Reappearance**: The arbreberakhor may move itself instantly a number of yards equal to its [Will] score.
+When it reappeara, it produces a radiant attack against anything within 5 yards as a flash of flight bursts from their destination.
+This attack does not wound, and instead blinds a creature for a number of rounds equal to the points of success.
+It must rest before doing so again.